lucychambers/techtohuman/about.md

 Two reasons:

 1. *Technical problems are very seldom purely technical problems.* Most, if not all, tech problems have a human component to them.
-So in one sense, the title is a spectrum, and the answer to most problems will require us to put effort into both parts of the equation.
+The title reflects my interest in exploring a spectrum between pure tech-powered solutions and pure human-powered solutions.
+My hunch is the answer to most problems is probably somewhere in the middle.
 2. *One of the major topics here will be language*, I am a linguist after all.
 I am fascinated by how we use language to talk about technical topics and often, how ineffectively we communicate when different people have different understandings of terms.

 ### There are three main things you can do at Tech to Human: